TMD20/PT-Muxer/README.md

 * which python -> should be the virtualenv
 * py -m pip install -r requirements.txt
 * deactivate -> Do this after installing the requirements
+* go to the binaries folder with the project folder and run the following binaries
+  * /bdinfo/BDInfo.exe
+  * /eac3to/eacto.ext
+  * /suprip/SupRip.exe
+  /bdsup2sub.exe
+* Install any requirements when prompted

 ## General virtualenv Guide